-In order to prevent Zoombombing, students should obtain the link for the Zoom meeting room from their instructors.
-The times shown below are in the Central Time Zone.
+In order to prevent Zoombombing, students should obtain the link for the Zoom meeting room from their instructors (GEP Instructors can find the details on the password (generic) protected page).

-Meet the GEP Virtual TAs
+Meet the Team

 Hi, my name is Christina, but I go by ’Stina!
 I’m currently attending UCSC pursuing my dreams to be on the front lines of positive environmental impacts using science, whether that be in genomic research, bioremediation, or as a professor.
 I completed my first gene annotation project in 2017 and I seem to still be learning even now, as there are seemingly endless opportunities for growth.
 As someone who struggled plenty along the way to becoming a GEP TA, I hope I can use my experiences and knowledge to help others see the sense and beauty in all the madness that is genome annotation.